melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 **The Microbial World**

 * Understanding the relationship between microbiome SVs and human health
-* Studing phylogeny and evolution of microbes (including horizontal gene transfer)
+* Studying phylogeny and evolution of microbes (including horizontal gene transfer)
-* Researching the spread of mobile elements and plasmids which convey virulence or antibiotic resistence genes
+* Researching the spread of mobile elements and plasmids which convey virulence or antibiotic resistance genes

 ### Structural Variant Types